 – Copies of all important documents:

 -Social Security Cards

 -Power of Attorney

 -Serial numbers for all big items (electronics, furniture, etc.)

 -Photos of all big items (electronics, furniture, etc.)

 -Addresses and phone numbers for hotels/stops along the way

 -An empty sleeve for weight tickets, receipts, etc

 Working on the moving binder helped me realize that while I may not know where or when we will be moving, there are plenty of things I can work on ahead of time to get prepared.
 The lists are pretty customized to our life/belongings (ie. no pets, our amount of stuff, etc) but might be a great jumping off point for you to get started.
-If you are interested in getting copies to make your own binder, email me at firstname.lastname@example.org or leave your email in a comment below and I would be more than happy to send you my lists!
+If you are interested in getting free copies delivered right to your inbox to make your own binder, fill out the link below: